About

 I started volunteering with a non-profit organization called Jnana Prabodhini where I served as a youth program leader from 2007 to 2018.
 Besides, I have been involved in science popularization and talent development initiatives in remote rural regions of India.

-Now, I volunteer with the Jnana Prabodhini Foundation, a non-profit organization in the U.S. In my role as the Communications and Networking head, I enjoy networking with people across the globe.
+Now, I volunteer with the Jnana Prabodhini Foundation, a non-profit organization I co-founded in the U.S. In my role as the Communications and Networking head, I enjoy networking with people across the globe.
 I have been a part of four major projects and fundraising campaigns dedicated to the causes of education and COVID-19 pandemic relief.

 Feel free to contact me at chowkase (dot) aakash (at) gmail (dot) com, or use the contact form on this website.